Big Sounds of the Drags

-Big Sounds of the Drags is the second album by Junkie XL, released on Roadrunner Records in 1999.
+Big Sounds of the Drags is the second album by the Dutch electronic musician Junkie XL, released on Roadrunner Records in 1999.

 Reception

 The tracks "Synasthesia", "Dance USA" and "Future in Computer Hell (Part II)" were included in the video games Test Drive: Overdrive (2002), and "Action Radius" in Need for Speed: Underground (2003).
 "Action Radius" was released as a single upon its re-release in 2000.
 "Zerotonine" was played over the end credits of the 2002 motion picture Buying the Cow.